ttran9/comp-build-tracker/README.md

     using JUnit because although I have exposure to it, I still need to greatly improve my skill set.

-# Notes for the specific branch (computer-build-backend)
+# Notes for the specific branch (computer-build-frontend)

 - I have added some tests for the ComputerBuild object to test some of the basic functions ranging from retrieving, creating, deleting, and updating computer builds.
+- For this update I decided not to test some of the services such as BuildNoteService and OverclockingNote service because I will do that for the next branch.
+    - My reasoning was that this was mostly focused on getting the backend and frontend wired up for the ComputerBuild and for it to display the ComputerBuild object and all the different list of items but not necessarily looking for functionality on all the other objects as well.

 # Progress (master branch)
     - For the progress once I have crossed off the item that means it has been merged into the master branch.
     - <strike>Merged in user login, registration, password change, and account activation features.</strike>
-- Add support to be able to to create, delete/remove, and edit a ComputerBuild and write automated tests for this functionality.
+- <strike>Add support to be able to to create, delete/remove, and edit a ComputerBuild and write automated tests for this functionality.</strike>
 - Add functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.
 - Add functionality to be able to add, delete, and update Directions for a ComputerBuild.
 - Add functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.